WASTE LESS FOOD!

 In the UK alone, we waste around 9.5 million tonnes of food a year within UK households, hospitality & food services, food manufacturers, retail, and wholesale sectors.
 This has a value of over £19 billion a year (WRAP - 2020 Study).

-Food waste can occur at all stages of the food supply chain from production, processing, storage, transportation, retail, and consumption (Schanes, Dobernig & Gozet, 2018).
+CAUSES OF FOOD WASTE IN THE FOOD VALUE CHAINFood waste can occur at all stages of the food supply chain from production, processing, storage, transportation, retail, and consumption (Schanes, Dobernig & Gozet, 2018).

 In production, crops can be damaged by numerous things from pests to severe weather conditions which can cause food to be wasted before the harvesting period even begins.
 On average farmers reported that 22,000 – 37,000 tonnes of food are wasted on typical years.
 (Feedback Group – 2018 Report).